 An Evaluation of Islam

-Compared to Christianity, Islam has some similarities but significant differences.
+Compared to Christianity, Islam has some similarities but significant differences as well.
 Like Christianity, Islam is monotheistic.
-However, Muslims reject the Trinity—that God has revealed Himself as one in three Persons: the Father, Son, and Holy Spirit.
+However, Muslims reject the Trinity—that God has revealed Himself as one in three Persons: Father, Son, and Holy Spirit.

-Muslims claim that Jesus was a mere prophet—not God’s Son.
+Muslims claim that Jesus was one of the most important prophets—not God’s Son.
 Islam asserts that Jesus, though born of a virgin, was created like Adam.
-Many Muslims do not believe Jesus died on the cross.
+Muslims do not believe Jesus died on the cross.
 They do not understand why Allah would allow His prophet Isa (the Islamic word for "Jesus") to die a torturous death.
-Yet the Bible shows how the death of the perfect Son of God was essential to pay for the sins of believers (Isaiah 53:5-6; John 3:16; 14:6; 1 Peter 2:24).
+Yet the Bible shows how the death of the perfect Son of God was essential to pay for the sins of the world (Isaiah 53:5-6; John 3:16; 14:6; 1 Peter 2:24).

 Muslims believe that paradise can be earned through keeping the Five Pillars.
 The Bible, in contrast, reveals that sinful man can never measure up to the holy God (Romans 3:23; 6:23).
 Only by God’s grace may sinners be saved through repentant faith in Jesus (Acts 20:21; Ephesians 2:8-9).

 Because of these essential differences and contradictions, Islam and Christianity cannot both be true.
 The Bible and Qur’an cannot both be God’s Word.
 The truth has eternal consequences.